keljinda/ACT_analyst/README.md

 ### Overview
 ![image](https://github.com/user-attachments/assets/b9e7c70e-051b-459b-96b5-ccee8bf45a1e)

+The purpose of this project is to lay the groundwork for those who wish to become data scientists or comprehend the data analyst cycle.
+In addition to the Python programming structure, the implementation structure is created from the beginning to the end of the audience presentation.
+The project's standard requirements are
+1. Technically, Github will still be used.
+2. Fundamental Python Coding and Key Libraries
+3. The Jupyter notebook
+4. The life cycle of a data analyst project
+5. Inquisitive about the information and eager to learn more to get the answer

+After finishing the assignment, students will benefit from the course and learn the what, when, where, why, and how of becoming data scientists.

 ### Problem Statement

 The ACT is mandatory in several states, which can lead to higher participation rates and a more comprehensive dataset for analysis.